nederhof/imagealign/README.md

 With Warp, no polygons are used at all.
 The image transformation is done using the non-linear Thin Plate Spline method.

+### Bilinear transform (experimental)

+As an attempt to avoid seams at the edges of quadrilaterals, also a bilinear transform was implemented.
+This is very slow however, and artefacts still occur at the edges.
+Until this is fixed, the Bilinear mode is best not used.

 ### Finding points automatically

 By pressing **a**, the existing point pairs are deleted, and